-The Centre for Urban Design acts as experienced urban design advisors on projects.
+The Urban Design Roads and Waterways team acts as experienced urban design advisors on projects.
 From time to time special Urban Design Review Panels need to be set up for a range of reasons including:

-- A Panel can help provide design assurance if the project is large or particularly prominent and has a broad influence across a range of stakeholders, government departments and areas. - If the project has a number of potential and unusual design solutions, a panel can provide a broader base of knowledge and support. - Planning conditions require Panels to be used.
+- A Panel can help provide design assurance if the project is large or particularly prominent and has a broad influence across a range of stakeholders, government departments and areas. - If the project has a number of potential and unusual design solutions, a panel can provide a broader base of knowledge and support. - ▶ Planning conditions require Panels to be used.

-The Centre for Urban Design has standard Terms of Reference for Design Panels.
+The Urban Design Roads and Waterways team has standard Terms of Reference for Design Panels.
 The NSW State Design Review Panel is also available for projects and has similar terms of reference.